FDA and NIH Study: Population Assessment of Tobacco and Health

 The following text is a preview of content you can place on your website.
 After you save it to Your Web Content, we will provide you with a line of code to publish on your website.
 The text will appear in the style of your website.

 The Population Assessment of Tobacco and Health (PATH) Study is a uniquely large, long-term study of tobacco use and health in the United States.
-A collaboration between the U.S. Food and Drug Administration (FDA) Center for Tobacco Products and the National Institutes of Health (NIH) National Institute on Drug Abuse (NIDA), the study was launched in 2011, started the first wave of data collection in 2013, and is currently in its fourth wave.
+A collaboration between the U.S. Food and Drug Administration (FDA) Center for Tobacco Products and the National Institutes of Health (NIH) National Institute on Drug Abuse (NIDA), the study was launched in 2011 and started the first wave of data collection in 2013.
+For updates on PATH Study data collection, see “PATH Study FAQs for Researchers.”

 On this page: